jbcoe/value_types/DRAFT.md

 Variant allows valueless objects to be passed around via copy, assignment, move and move assignment.
-There is no precondition on varaint that it must not be in a valuless state to be copied from, moved from, assigned from or move assigned from.
+There is no precondition on varaint that it must not be in a valueless state to be copied from, moved from, assigned from or move assigned from.
 While the notion that a valueless `indirect` or `polymorphic` is toxic and must not be passed around code is appealing, it would not interact well with generic code which may need to handle a variety of types.
 Note that the standard